 The following are 9 strategies to help you get unstuck and move forward:

 1. Attempt Cognitive Distancing

-Try to see your anxious thoughts as guesses not facts.
-Your mind is trying to protect you by predicting what could happen, but just because something could happen doesn’t mean it will.
+Try to see your anxious thoughts as guesses, not as facts.
+Your mind is trying to protect you by predicting what could happen—but just because something could happen doesn’t mean it will.
 Look at objective evidence: How likely is it that the negative outcome will actually happen?
 Is there anything good that might happen instead?
 And which do you think is most likely to happen, based on past experience and other information you have about the situation?